Boulby Mine: History

+In 2023, the mine produced 1,009,000 tonne of polyhalite, an increase on the 2022 production of 953,000 tonne.

 Transport

-Much of the output from the mine is transported by rail, as the site is located south of Loftus along the route of the former WRMU (Whitby Redcar and Middlesbrough Union Railway), which was closed on 5 May 1958.
+Much of the output from the mine is transported by rail, as the site is located east of Loftus along the route of the former WRMU (Whitby Redcar and Middlesbrough Union Railway), which was closed on 5 May 1958.
 The line remains open from Saltburn to Boulby for goods traffic.
 Teesport handles most of the bulk cargo export from the mine, via a specific potash and rock salt terminal.

 Underground laboratory

 Because of its depth, Boulby Mine is the site of the Boulby Underground Laboratory 1,100 m below the surface (2800 metre water equivalent).
 Part of the laboratory is called Palmer Lab (subterranean) and the laboratory's surface facilities are sometimes called the John Barton surface facility.

 Work being carried out at the underground laboratory includes the UK Centre for Astrobiology study of extremophile organisms that can survive in a salt-rich environment.
 The site is also used for testing NASA Mars rovers.

 In October 2017, the European Space Agency (ESA) sent astronaut Matthias Maurer as part of the fifth Mine Analogue Research sortie.
 It is thought that the brines present in the mine may be able to support extremophiles, and be like similar sites in caves on other planets.

 Extant testing and recording programmes at the laboratory include: